Skip to main content

 A common protocol for men with symptomatic hypogonadism involves Testosterone Replacement Therapy (TRT).
 This approach directly addresses low testosterone levels.
 A standard regimen often includes weekly intramuscular or subcutaneous injections of Testosterone Cypionate.
 This provides a steady, exogenous supply of the hormone to restore physiological levels.

-However, this external supply triggers the HPG axis’s loop, signaling the brain to halt its own production of LH and FSH.
+However, this external supply triggers the HPG axis’s negative feedback loop, signaling the brain to halt its own production of LH and FSH.
 This can lead to testicular atrophy and a shutdown of endogenous testosterone production.

 • Gonadorelin A synthetic version of GnRH, Gonadorelin is administered to mimic the natural pulsatile release from the hypothalamus.
 This stimulation prompts the pituitary to continue producing LH and FSH, thereby maintaining testicular function and size, and preserving some endogenous production capacity.